-Maris Piper potatoes are available year round with peak season in the late summer months and early fall.
+Maris Piper potatoes are available year-round, with peak season in the late summer through early fall.

-The Maris Piper potato, botanically classified as Solanum tuberosum ‘Maris Piper’, is considered by some to be the most commonly grown variety in the United Kingdom and is popular for making chips, also known as fries.
+Maris Piper potatoes, botanically classified as Solanum tuberosum ‘Maris Piper’, are considered by some to be the most commonly grown variety in the United Kingdom and is popular for making chips, also known as French fries.

-Maris Piper potatoes are best suited for cooked applications.
-Like other floury potatoes, Maris Piper potatoes pair well with cooking methods such as chipping, roasting, mashing, or baking.
-Maris Piper potatoes contain a high dry matter content which makes them ideal for many high heat applications such as frying or roasting to obtain a crunchy outside and fluffy texture on the inside.
-Maris Piper potatoes pair well with simple seasoning such as salt and pepper and fresh herbs, or can be combined in savory dishes such as potato and egg hash.
+Maris Piper potatoes are best suited for cooked applications such as chipping, roasting, mashing, or baking.
+Maris Piper potatoes contain a high amount of dry matter content which makes them ideal for frying or roasting to obtain a crunchy outside and fluffy texture on the inside.
+Maris Piper potatoes pair well with simple seasonings such as salt and pepper and fresh herbs or can be combined in savory dishes such as potato and egg hash.
 Maris Piper potatoes will keep for a few weeks when stored in a cool, dry place with little to no sunlight.

-Maris Piper potatoes are popular and grown commercially in the United Kingdom and are called for specifically in many recipes.
+Maris Piper potatoes are grown commercially in the United Kingdom and are called for specifically by name in many recipes.
 They are seldom found outside of the islands due to seed shipping restrictions.